Organics management for local governments

 • Provided to non-residential and business customers that generate more than .25 cubic yards of organic waste per week.
 This does not include multifamily units.

-A map of residential collection areas will be available by July 1, 2024.
+A map of residential collection areas will be available by the end of 2024.

-By April 1, 2030, local governments must provide organics collection service to all residential customers on a non-elective basis.
+By April 1, 2030, local governments must provide organics collection service to all impacted customers (single-family homes and non-residential customers generating more than .25 cubic yards of organic waste per week) on a non-elective basis.
 The collection service must accept food waste and collect organic waste separately from garbage and recycling.

 We will send updates on residential organics collection requirements ahead of the April 1 deadlines.